verilog-to-routing/vtr-verilog-to-routing/doc/src/quickstart/index.rst

 .. note::
     If you do not provide :option:`--analysis <vpr --analysis>`, VPR will re-implement the circuit from scratch.
     If you also specify :option:`--disp <vpr --disp>` ``on``, you can see how VPR modifies the implementation as it runs.
-    By default ``--disp on`` it stops at key stages to allow you to view and explore the implementation.
+    By default ``--disp on`` stops at key stages to allow you to view and explore the implementation.
     You will need to press the ``Proceed`` button in the GUI to allow VPR to continue to the next stage.

 Running the VTR Flow
 ====================
-In the previous section we have implement a pre-synthesized circuit onto a pre-existing FPGA architecture using VPR, and visualized the result.
+In the previous section we have implemented a pre-synthesized circuit onto a pre-existing FPGA architecture using VPR, and visualized the result.
 We now turn to how we can implement *our own circuit* on a pre-existing FPGA architecture.

 To do this we begin by describing a circuit behaviourly using the Verilog Hardware Description Language (HDL).